"Scheme-theoretic images" of morphisms of stacks: Moduli of finite height -modules and Galois representations

 By the equivalence of conditions (1) and (4) of~\cite[Thm.\ 22.3]{MR1011461} (the local flatness criterion), we see that $\gM/u^n\gM$ is a flat $A[u]/u^n$-module for each $n$.
 It follows from the same short exact sequence and induction on $n$ that $\gM/u^n\gM$ is an $A$-module of finite presentation; so by~\cite[\href{http://stacks.math.columbia.edu/tag/0561}{Tag 0561}]{stacks-project}, it is an $A[[u]]/u^n$-module of finite presentation, and is therefore projective, as required.

-Finally, if these conditions hold, then since $\gM/u\gM$ is projective, we can choose a section to the natural surjection $\gM\to\gM/u\gM$.
+Finally, if these conditions hold, then since $\gM/u\gM$ is projective, we can choose an $A$-linear section to the natural surjection $\gM\to\gM/u\gM$.
 We therefore have a morphism of projective $A[[u]]$-modules $(\gM/u\gM)\otimes_A A[[u]]\to \gM$, which reduces to the identity modulo~$u$.
-It is surjective by the topological version of Nakayama's lemma, so we need only prove that it is injective.
-For this, note that if $K$ is the kernel of the morphism, then $K$ is a finitely generated projective $A[[u]]$-module, and $K/uK=0$, so $K=0$. \end{proof} \begin{prop} \begin{enumerate} \item If $\gM$ is a finitely generated projective $A[[u]]$-module, then $\gM$ is Zariski locally on $\Spec A$ free of finite rank as an $A[[u]]$-module. \item If $\gM$ is $u$-torsion free and is $u$-adically complete and separated, and $\gM$ is fpqc locally on $\Spec A$ free of finite rank as an $A[[u]]$-module, then $\gM$ is a finitely generated projective $A[[u]]$-module. \item If $A$ is Noetherian, then $\gM$ is a finitely generated projective $A[[u]]$-module if and only if $\gM$ is fppf locally on $\Spec A$ free of finite rank as an $A[[u]]$-module. \end{enumerate} \end{prop} \begin{proof}We begin with (1).
+Write~$\gN:=(\gM/u\gM)\otimes_A A[[u]]$.
+Then the morphism $\gN\to\gM$ is surjective by the topological version of Nakayama's lemma, so we need only prove that it is injective.
+For this, note that if $K$ is the kernel of the morphism, then since~$\gM$ is projective, the short exact sequence splits, so that $K$ is a finitely generated projective $A[[u]]$-module, and $K/uK=0$.
+Since~$K$ if finitely generated projective, it is in particular $u$-adically separated, so we have~$K=0$, as required. \end{proof}

+\begin{prop} \leavevmode \begin{enumerate} \item If $\gM$ is a finitely generated projective $A[[u]]$-module, then $\gM$ is Zariski locally on $\Spec A$ free of finite rank as an $A[[u]]$-module. \item If $\gM$ is $u$-torsion free and is $u$-adically complete and separated, and $\gM$ is fpqc locally on $\Spec A$ free of finite rank as an $A[[u]]$-module, then $\gM$ is a finitely generated projective $A[[u]]$-module. \item If $A$ is Noetherian, then $\gM$ is a finitely generated projective $A[[u]]$-module if and only if $\gM$ is fppf locally on $\Spec A$ free of finite rank as an $A[[u]]$-module. \end{enumerate} \end{prop} \begin{proof}We begin with (1).
 If $\gM$ is a finitely generated projective $\gS_A$-module, then by Proposition~\ref{prop: criterion for projectivity over A[[u]]}, $\gM/u\gM$ is a finitely generated projective $A$-module.
 It is therefore Zariski locally free.
 It follows that it is enough to show that if $(\gM/u\gM)\otimes_{A}B$ is a free $B$-module of finite rank, then $\gM\otimes_{A[[u]]}B[[u]]$ is a free $B[[u]]$-module of finite rank.
 But $\gM\otimes_{A[[u]]}B[[u]]$ is a finitely generated projective $B[[u]]$-module, so it follows from Proposition~\ref{prop: criterion for projectivity over A[[u]]} that $\gM\otimes_{A[[u]]}B[[u]]$ is isomorphic to $((\gM/u\gM)\otimes_{A}B)\otimes_{B}B[[u]]$, and is therefore free of finite rank.